 If you haven’t tried to make bread but want to try, I’ve got the perfect bread for you.
 What if you could make bread with just a mixing bowl and a spoon?
-No kneading or special mixer necessary!
+No kneading or special mixer is necessary!
 If you would love that then this apple cinnamon bread is the one.
 It’s perfect for fall too with bits of apple, walnuts, and cinnamon!

 Making apple cinnamon bread | Artisan Bread

 If you have never made bread before, I’ve been there.
 No one wants to put time into making bread from scratch if it’s just going to fail.
 What if I told you it takes 5 minutes to mix up?
 It’s hard to believe but totally true!
 It’s a great first bread to try.
 All you need to start is warm water, yeast, salt, and flour.
 For this bread, I mixed in chopped apples, walnuts, cinnamon, and a touch of sweetness.
 I like to add half of the flour before mixing in the add-ins.
 I think this helps everything get distributed evenly throughout.
 This turns this perfect Artisan bread into a delicious fall treat.
-Next, you mix in the rest of the flour, cover with a dishtowel or press-n-seal and set it aside.
+Next, mix in the rest of the flour, cover with a dishtowel or press-n-seal, and set it aside.
 I like to set it in a warm part of the kitchen.
-The rising time may depend on the temperature of you’re kitchen and which season it is.
+The rising time may depend on the temperature of your kitchen and which season it is.

 Ready to bake!